-- The search committee file should include, but not be limited to, the following documents: a list of search committee members, signed confidentiality agreements, the job announcement/posting, correspondence, interview notes from all search commitee members, lists of interview questions, rating sheets and/or lists of criteria, reference checks, and any other supporting documentation.
+The search committee file should include, but not be limited to, the following documents: a list of search committee members, signed confidentiality agreements, the job announcement/posting, correspondence, interview notes from all search committee members, lists of interview questions, rating sheets and/or lists of criteria, reference checks, and any other supporting documentation.

-- IMPORTANT: PeopleAdmn is the official source for all search information and materials.
+IMPORTANT: PeopleAdmn is the official source for all search information and materials.
 It is *NOT* necessary to print material from PeopleAdmn.
 However, if members prefer to print this information *AND* it contains handwritten notes, it must be included in the search file.

 Complete a Search Committee Form.
 Indicate the office transferring the material, the department records manager contact information, and other information as requested.
 Make sure that the search committee chair has signed the Search Committee Form.
 The head of the department conducting the search can sign in lieu of the search chair, if needed.

 What if my search committee's files include electronically created content?

 Born-digital records have the same lifecycle as their paper counterparts.
 To ensure the integrity of confidential search committee born-digital files, please save your electronic files onto a flash drive.
 Be sure to include the flash drive inside your search committee envelope with any paper records.
 If there are no paper records, it is still imperative that the flash drive be sealed inside an envelope, following the directions above.
-If need assistance, please contact us at ext.
-4040.
+If you need assistance, please contact us at x3137.
 A Search Committee Form is still required, regardless of the format of the documents themselves.

 For help with procedures and forms, ask either your department records manager or call x3137.